aaroncohen73/FoxBoot/README.md

 FoxBoot is licensed under the GNU Public License Version 3 or higher.
 For more information see the COPYING file or visit https://www.gnu.org/licenses/gpl-3.0.en.html

+If you have any issues or contributions, feel free to email me at aaron@tixoh.net

 ## Quickstart:
 FoxBoot can be built using the [gavrasm](http://www.avr-asm-tutorial.net/gavrasm/index_en.html) assembler and